uazgraduatecollege/developer-essentials/docs/README.md

-# Essentials For New Developers At The Graduate College
+# Essentials For Developers At The Graduate College

 Fundamental things to know or learn while working with the Web Team.